 The English claim did not stand without challenge.
 In the intervening century, seven countries—Argentina, Australia, Chile, France, New Zealand, Norway and the United Kingdom—have made claims to some of Antarctica.
 In addition, the U.S. and Russia maintain a “basis for claim” that keeps their hands in the pie.

 Fortunately, however, Antarctica has not been sliced up into national territories and exploited for military or commercial purposes.
 And that status was secured forever on December 1, 1959.
 On that date, twelve countries signed The Antarctic Treaty (Japan, South Africa, and Belgium joined those with territorial claims).
 The treaty assures that the continent will be used only for peaceful purposes, that scientific study will be free and open, and that all knowledge from those studies will be exchanged and freely available to all.
 Moreover, the “Protocol on Environmental Protection to the Antarctic Treaty,” added in 1991, designates the Antarctic as a “natural reserve, devoted to peace and science.”
-It prohibits commercial development of the continent, instead focusing on its extraordinary scientific and biodiversity value.
+It prohibits commercial development of the continent, instead focusing on its extraordinary scientific and biodiversity value (learn more about the treaty here).

 Beyond Endurance Expedition.
 Edward Bransfield.
 Available at: https://archive.is/20120723161803/http://www.beyondendurance.ie/history/explorer/6.
 Accessed January 29, 2018.